 Abyssinian Meeting House, Historic meeting house in Munjoy Hill, Portland, United States.

-This building was founded in 1828 by free African Americans as a religious and educational center for their community.
-It remained in active use until 1917 and later became a symbol of African American history in Maine.
+The building was founded in 1828 by free African Americans as a place for worship and education.
+It stayed in active use until 1917 and has since been listed on the National Register of Historic Places.

 The community of curious travelers